codedbysoumyajit/codedbysoumyajit/readme.md

 </div>

 # 💫 About Me:
-### Hi there, I'm Soumyajit Das! <br><br>I'm a Computer Science student from Kolkata, passionate about building in the cloud and writing clean, efficient code.
+### Hi there, I'm Soumyajit Das!

+#### I'm a Computer Science student from Kolkata, passionate about building in the cloud and writing clean, efficient code.
 I love exploring new technologies, solving real-world problems with software, and diving deep into cloud infrastructure and backend systems.

 ## 🌐 Socials: